Daniel-KM/Omeka-S-module-Timeline/README.md

 Once enabled, the module adds new block for site pages and resource pages.

 For resource pages, there are two blocks for item set: with the internal widget Simile or with the third party Knightlab.
-Simply set them in the config of the theme.
-The options used are the default one of the modules, that may be modified via the main config file of Omeka (`config/local.config.php`) (key ['timeline']['block_settings']['timeline']).
+The params are set in the main settings of Omeka.

 For site pages, the first block allows to create an automatic timeline and the second one allows to create an exhibit with selected items.
 Simply select one of